dtrckd/pymake/Readme.md

 ##### Track your data and results

 In order to save and analyse your results, each unique experiment need to be identified in a file.
-To do so, Pymake comes with its own mechanism to map the settings/specification of unique experiments unique <filename>s.
+To do so, Pymake comes with its own mechanism to map the settings/specification to an unique <filename>s.
 Pymake use the following conventions:

-* <filename>.inf : csv file where each line contains the state of iterative process of an experiment,
+* <filename>.inf : csv file where each lines contains the state of the iterative process of an experiment,
-* <filename>.pk : to save complex object usually at the end of an experiments, to load it after for analysis/visualisation,
+* <filename>.pk : to save complex objects usually at the end of an experiments, and load it after for analysis/visualisation,
 * <filename>.json : to save information of an experiments ("database friendly").

 ###### formatting the filename -- _format